Parts of a sentence activities: ideas for implementation.

 Methods with parts of a sentence activities

-I remind students they know some of this; they have all drawn a line between the subject and predicate.
+Sure, parts of sentence worksheets can clarify confusing parts and activate prior knowledge.
+Before we advance with parts of a sentence practice, I remind students they know some of this; they have all drawn a line between the subject and predicate.
 Build off that prior knowledge into your parts of a sentence lesson plan.
 Here are some talking points for teaching the parts of the sentence.

 The bird tweeted.